Tianyi20/category-level-estimation-ROS-noetic/README.md

 Two efforts are made:

 - ROS Noetic platform implementation
 - Multiple detectors enabled simultanesouly.
+- A thresold score system

 The pose and dimension will be published as ROS geometry std message StampedPose and Vector3.